brettmillerb/Pester-Wiki/Invoke-Pester.md

 ###Strict
 Reduces the possible outcome of a test to Passed or Failed only.
 Any Pending or Skipped test will translate to Failed (see [[It]]).
 This is useful for running tests as a part of continuos integration, where you need to make sure that all tests passed, and no tests were skipped or pending.

+###PesterOption
+Sets advanced options for the test execution.
+Enter a PesterOption object, such as one that you create by using the New-PesterOption cmdlet, or a hash table in which the keys are option names and the values are option values.

+For more information on the options available, see the help for New-PesterOption.

 Example 1
 ---------